What does “minus” vision mean? How people with poor vision see How people with vision minus 7 see

 Sometimes myopia continues to develop, which often ends in the development of malignant myopia.

 • Optical vision correction by wearing specially selected glasses.
-They should not be worn all the time, but a certain number of hours.
+They should not be worn all the time, but for a certain number of hours.

 • Hardware treatment to normalize blood supply, increase muscle tone, restore the retina and improve the condition of nerve fibers.